-Aim: To encourage greater participation of drug experienced young people in CJS in their own care and in intervention provision.
+Aim: To encourage greater participation of drug experienced young people in CJS

 Rationale: Engaging young people in interventions and sustaining their involvement is a key factor in securing successful outcomes.
-Facilitating, as far as possible in a CJS context, the participation of the young person in aspects of care planning and decision making, and offering some choice of intervention elements/activities will increase the likelihood of continuing engagement with the service/interven-
+Facilitating, as far as possible in a CJS context, the participation of the young person in aspects of care planning and decision makina, and offerina some choice of intervention elements/ activities will increase the likelihood of continuing engagement with the service/interven-

-Expected Outcome: Improved engagement with services, interventions, and ownership of care.
+Expected Outcome: Improved engagement with services, interventions, and own-

-It is widely acknowledged that young people have the right to participate in decisions that affect their lives, if this is not a legal requirement15, as is the case in some countries.
-Upholding young people's participation in their own care supports the provision of sustainable, acceptable, locally appropriate and more effective solutions and also ensures that young people remain engaged16 in their care and develop a sense of ownership.
+It is widely acknowledged that young people have the right to participate in decisions that affect their lives, if this is not a legal requirement, as is the case in some countries.
+Upholding young people's participation in their own care supports the provision of sustainable, acceptable, locally appropriate and more effective solutions and also ensures that young people remain engaged in their care and develop a sense of ownership.
 Recognising the limitations of the CJS context on implementing this standard, professionals should support the engagement of young people at every stage of interventions.
 This is of utmost importance for young people in CJS who are frequently already deprived of decision-making powers regarding their own lives.
-Engagement techniques are taken to refer to 'a specific set of skills and knowledge that is a necessary component of effective practice regardless of the particular type of intervention in which the young person is being engaged'17.
-Some key elements in securing engagement, extracted from the literature (footnote 9) and emerging also from EPPIC research, are:
+Engagement techniques are taken to refer to 'a specific set of skills and knowledge that is a necessary component of effective practice regardless of the particular type of intervention in which the young person is being engaged'.
+Some key elements in securing engagement, extracted from the literature (footnote 9) and emerging also

-- The ability to communicate and empathise with the young person. - Warmth, genuineness, trust and respect. - Understanding the young person as an individual in their own context. - Basing the relationship on clarity and openness regarding roles, issues of authority, the aims and purposes of the intervention. - An active, participatory style of interaction. - Especially when working with minors, attention should be given to engaging and supporting families wherever possible.
+• The ability to communicate and empathise with the young person.

+• Understanding the young person as an individual in their own con-

+• Basing the relationship on clarity and openness regarding roles, issues of authority, the aims and purposes of the intervention.

+• An active, participatory style of interaction.

+• Especially when working with minors, attention should be given to engaging and supporting families wherever possible.

-The involvement of young people in interventions is also a way of empowering them, e.g. by acting as peer educators using their lived experience to help others18.
+The involvement of young people in interventions is also a way of empowering them, e.g. by acting as peer educators using their lived ex-

-^{15.} https://www2.ohchr.org/english/bodies/crc/docs/AdvanceVersions/CRC-C-GC-12.pdf 16.
+15. https://www2.ohchr.org/english/bodies/crc/docs/AdvanceVersions/CRC-C-GC-12.pdf 16.
 Although the importance of engagement and participation is widely agreed, there is little research on the topic or on techniques of effective engagement.
 See: Prior P. and Mason P. (2010) A different kind of evidence?
 Looking for 'what works' in engaging young offenders Youth Justice 10(3): 211-226.